AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Performance optimization/Image editing/Enable image editing.md

     |**Supported Image Formats**|Select the formats of images that you want to edit.
 Supported formats are JPEG, PNG, WebP, BMP, GIF, TIFF, and JPEG 2000.|
     |**Automatic Conversion to WebP**|Turn on **Automatic Conversion to WebP** based on your business requirements.
 After you turn on **Automatic Conversion to WebP**, images in other formats are automatically converted to the WebP format. **Note:** After you enable automatic conversion to WebP, the cache hit ratio decreases.
 It automatically increases after a short period of time.
 Do not enable this feature during peak hours. |
     |**Automatic Rotation**|Turn on **Automatic Rotation** based on your business requirements.
 After you turn on **Automatic Rotation**, images are automatically rotated to a proper orientation.
 Only images that carry the orientation parameter are rotated. **Note:** After you enable automatic conversion to WebP, the cache hit ratio decreases.
 It automatically increases after a short period of time.
 Do not enable this feature during peak hours. |
-    |**Automatic Compression**|Automatic compression supports only the JPG and WebP formats.
+    |**Automatic Compression**|Automatic compression supports only the JPEG and WebP formats.
 It compresses images without changing the width, height, or format of the images.
 Therefore, automatic compression can reduce the amount of data transfer. **Automatic Compression** is enabled by default.
 You can enable or disable automatic compression based on your business requirements.
 If you set Automatic Compression to 90%, the quality of images is changed to 90% of the original quality.

     -   100%: disables automatic compression.
     -   Values other than 100%: enables automatic compression. |